Jane Wilson-Howarth: Medical career

-Since qualifying as a doctor of medicine, Wilson-Howarth has worked in general medicine plus obstetrics and gynaecology in Swindon, orthopaedics in Salisbury and paediatrics at the John Radcliffe Hospital in Oxford.
-She was employed on various child survival and hygiene promotion projects in Sri Lanka, Pakistan, Indonesia, India and Nepal.
+After qualifying as a doctor of medicine, Wilson-Howarth worked in orthopaedics in Salisbury, general (especially chest) medicine plus obstetrics and gynaecology in Swindon, and then paediatrics at the John Radcliffe Hospital in Oxford.
+She has been employed on various child survival and hygiene promotion projects in Sri Lanka, Pakistan, Indonesia, India and Nepal.
 Wilson-Howarth served as a National Health Service general practitioner in Cambridgeshire for more than 15 years when she taught Cambridge medical students about general practice and international health.